Have you ever been rejected because you are too senior for a job?

 For some businesses hiring someone with more experience than the role requires is a good thing.
 These companies can manage these individuals.
 Some companies can manage career ambitious individuals and their aspirations.
 Forward-thinking businesses will know the advantages of future-proofing their talent pools.

-Some smaller businesses may see the benefits of bringing on-board someone with lots of experience.
+Some smaller businesses may see the benefits of bringing onboard someone with lots of experience.
 Smaller businesses typically have fewer resources and people.
 So, hiring someone who could take on more tasks would be an advantage.

 Although, they could be concerned that hiring someone more than capable of the job will be risky.
 Their concerns will be that you won’t stay when the jobs market picks up again.